rtshkmr/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all clients using the `client list` command.
 Multiple clients in the list.

    1. Test case: `client delete 1`<br>
       Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
-Timestamp in the results display is updated.
+Details of the deleted contact shown in the results display.

    1. Test case: `client delete 0`<br>
       Expected: No client is deleted.
-Error details shown in the status message.
-Results display remains the same.
+Error details shown in the display.

    1. Other incorrect delete commands to try: `client delete`, `client delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.